CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-software.md

 # Software in SD Desktop

 Upon logging in to the virtual desktop, you start a graphical Linux enviroment (Ubuntu22 or CentOS 7) with a standard set of software ready to use.
 This basic toolkit provides you a rather limited set of open-source software.
-This document lists of most commonly used default software tools in SD Desktop.
-However,you can extend the software selection with e.g. following ways.
+This document lists of most commonly used default software tools in SD Desktop and represents methods that can be used to expand the software selection

-* SD Installer: A simple application for easy software additions using pacakges pre build at CSC.

-* Apptainer and Podman: For those with technical expertise, create customized containers for specialized software setups.

 Please don't hesitate to contact [CSC Service Desk](../../support/contact.md) if you have any queistions about the software selection (subject: Sensitive Data).
 We can support you in your Desktop customization.
 Moreover, we are working on developing our services to provide proprietary software.
 Follow our webpage for constant updates.

-However, the virtual desktop can also become a versatile research workspace designed to adapt to your specific needs **via customization with**:
+However, the virtual desktop can also become a versatile research workspace designed to adapt to your specific needs **via customization with**

-* SD Installer: A simple application for easy software additions.

-* Apptainer and Podman: For those with technical expertise, create customized containers for specialized software setups.

-Default software selection

-## Default software in SD Desktop:
+## Default software selection in SD Desktop

+Below we list some of the most commonly used tools that are by default installed in SD Desktop machines.
-The list is not complete and there are small diffenreces between different linux flavour,
+The list is not complete and there are small diffenreces between different linux flavours.

    ### Office tools:
    - [LibreOffice](https://en.wikipedia.org/wiki/LibreOffice)

    ### Programming
   - go
   - Python3 including packages: tensorflow, nltk, spacy, scikit-learn, seaborn, plotly, bokeh, pydot, xgboost, lightgbm, catboost, eli5, torch, keras, dist-keras, elephas, gensim, scrapy, beautifulsoup4, numpy, scipy, pandas, statsmodels, matplotlib, pyfuse3, crypt4gh, trio, httpx, qrcode
-   - *R / RStudio Server**
+  - R / RStudio Server
      - Matching the r-env-singularity/4.0.5 module on Puhti (R 4.0.5 + RStudio Server 1.4.1106, Bioconductor 3.12)
      - 1000+ pre-installed R packages (versions available on Apr 20, 2021)
      - Intel® oneAPI Math Kernel Library (oneMKL)